NorahNgatjizeko/CareerEd_App/README.md

 # CareerEd_App

-careerEd, an application where companies can post job vacancies and/or education courses they have.
+CareerEd_App is an application where companies can post job vacancies and/or education courses they have.

 ## Requirement Definition